-Some of the family’s mainspring investments include; Grunin Center for the Arts @ Ocean County College, OCVTS Performing Arts Academy @ Ocean County College, Grunin Center for Law & Social Entrepreneurship @ NYU, and the Grunin Arts & Education Building @ Count Basie Center for the Arts.
+Some of the family’s mainspring investments include; Grunin Center for the Arts at Ocean County College, Grunin Neuroscience Institute at Community Medical Center, Grunin Center for Law & Social Entrepreneurship at NYU, and the Grunin Arts & Education Building at Count Basie Center for the Arts.

 Through their investment company Grunin Holdings, the family has circulated over a million dollars in corporate sponsorships to local nonprofits and public benefit groups.Our Team